BlueBrain/BluePyEModel/README.md

 These six steps are to be run in order as for example validation cannot be run if no models have been stored.
 Steps "validation", "plotting" and "exporting" are optional.
 Step "extraction" can also be optional in the case where the file containing the protocols and optimisation targets is created by hand or if it is obtained from an older project.

+#### Configuration

-In the present case, we will use the local access point.
-The main configuration file needed by the local access point is a file referred to as "recipes" since it contains the recipe of how models should be built.
+The main configuration file is referred to as "recipes" since it contains the recipe of how models should be built.
 Therefore, in an empty directory, usually named `config`, you will need to create a file `recipes.json`.
 Here is an example of a recipe for a fictitious L5PC model:
 ```
 {